Movement as part of teaching

 Students streching.

-According to the Finnish Institute for Health and Welfare (2024), university students sit for an average of more than 10 hours a day, which is significantly more than recommended for good health.
-Prolonged sitting weakens alertness and concentration.
-It also makes the body prone to stiffness and many illnesses.
+According to the Finnish Institute for Health and Welfare (THL, 2024), university students sit for an average of more than 10 hours a day, which is considerably more than recommended for good health.
+Prolonged sitting reduces alertness and concentration.
+It also makes the body prone to stiffness and various illnesses.

 Integrating movement into teaching supports students’ overall well-being.
-It can increase interaction, community spirit, and creativity, while making learning situations more meaningful and engaging.
+It can foster interaction, a sense of community and creativity, while making learning situations more meaningful and engaging.
 Movement is not a distraction in teaching, but an enabler of learning.
 When students are allowed to move, they learn and perform better.

 Give permission and encourage movement

-The easiest way to add movement to teaching situations is to give students permission to move around.
-Getting up and moving around in a full auditorium does not feel natural if the teacher has not given specific permission to do so.
-The best way is to have all students stand up every 30 minutes and give them permission to move around for a moment.
-After this, they can return to the lesson feeling more refreshed.
+The simplest way to introduce movement into learning is to give students explicit permission to move.
+Standing up and walking around in a full auditorium can feel awkward unless the teacher makes it clear that this is allowed.
+The best way is to have all students stand every 30 minutes and move briefly before continuing the lesson.
+After this, they can return to the lesson feeling refreshed.

-• verbally before the start of the lesson, e.g. “You may move around during this lecture if necessary.”
+• Verbally at the start of the lesson (by saying, for example: “Feel free to move around during this lecture if you need to.”)

-• by writing it in the footer of the slide show, e.g. “You may also listen to this lecture while standing.”
+• In writing in the footer of your slides (by writing, for example, “You may also listen to this lecture while standing.”)

-• by adding activity icons to the slide show at appropriate intervals.
+• By adding activity icons to your slides at suitable intervals.

 Active University project: The Activity Icons